KCbao/cs231n/README.md

 - [x] Q1-Q5

 ### FeedBacks from A1
-1. Q1: predict_labels, pass does not predict so 11% accuracy not 27%

-- Incline question 2: Option 1,2,3 leave the performance unchanged while option 4 does, becuase per pixel division changes the L1 sum,
-- Cross-validation fails because of problem in predict_labels
+1. Q1: predict_labels, pass does not predict so 11% accuracy not 27%.
+Incline question 2: Option 1,2,3 leave the performance unchanged while option 4 does, becuase per pixel division changes the L1 sum.
+Cross-validation fails because of problem in predict_labels.

 - fix predict_labels function, now cross-validation succeeds with test accuracy above 28\%.  update inline question 2 with more explanations.